jaantollander/masters-thesis/content/30_lustre.md

 # Collecting usage statistics with Lustre Jobstats
 ## Setting identifier format
-We can configure Lustre to collect file system usage statistics with *Lustre Jobstats*, as explained in the documentation, section 12.2 [@lustredocs, sec.
+We can configure Lustre to collect file system usage statistics with *Lustre Jobstats* by setting a value for `jobid_name` parameter, as explained in the section 12.2 of Lustre manual [@lustredocs, sec.
 12.2].
 Jobstats keeps counters of various statistics of file system-related system calls.

-We can specify the format `job_id` with `jobid_name` parameter in Lustre.
+We can specify the format `job_id` with `jobid_name` parameter.
-The formatting determines the granurarly of the statistics.
+The formatting effects the resolution of the statistics.
-More granularity also means that we accumulate data faster.
+Higher resolution also means that we accumulate data faster.
 We can use the following format codes.

-- `%e` for executable name
+- `%e` for executable name.
-- `%h` for fully-qualified hostname
+- `%h` for fully-qualified hostname.
-- `%H` for short hostname (`%h` with everything after the first dot `.` is removed)
+- `%H` for short hostname, that is, `%h` such that everything after the first dot (`.`) is removed.
 - `%j` for job ID from environment variable specified by `jobid_var` setting.
-- `%u` for user ID number
+- `%u` for user ID number.
-- `%g` for group ID number
+- `%g` for group ID number.
-- `%p` for numeric process ID
+- `%p` for numeric process ID.

-We have set Lustre parameters `job_id_name="%j:%u:H"` and `jobid_var=SLURM_JOB_ID` to user Slurm job IDs for `%j`.
+We have set parameters `job_id_name="%j:%u:%H"` and `jobid_var=SLURM_JOB_ID` to user Slurm job ID.
 Then, we have two `job_id` formats:

 `<job>:<uid>:<nodename>`
-: with formatting string `"%j:%u:H"` when `SLURM_JOB_ID` is set.
+: with formatting string `"%j:%u:%H"` when `SLURM_JOB_ID` is set.

 `<executable>.<uid>`
 : with formatting string `"%e.%u"` when `SLURM_JOB_ID` is undefined, such as for Login nodes.

-Due to an unknown bug in Lustre (version 2.12.6), we found that some of the identifiers produced by Jobstats were missing or broken.
+Due to an unknown bug in Lustre (version 2.12.6 from DDN), we found that some of the identifiers produced by Jobstats were had missing `<job>` or were broken.
 We discuss how to deal with these issues in later sections.

 ## Querying statistics
 Each Lustre server keeps counters for all of its targets.
-We can query the values from the counter at a given time by running `lctl get_param` command.
-These commands fetch the values and print them in a text format.
+We can fetch the counters and print them in a text format by running `lctl get_param` command with an argument that points to the desired jobstats.
-We can parse the output into a data structure for further processing using regular expressions.
-The raw output for each target is formatted as below.
 We indicate variables using the syntax `<name>`.

----

 We can query jobstats from MDS as follows: